datatrans/docs.pci-proxy.com/README.md

 # Welcome to PCI Proxy

 Here you will find information on how to integrate with and use the PCI Proxy.

-We have tried to make the documentations as simple and example-filled as possible, so let's check it out !
+We have tried to make the documentations as simple and example-filled as possible, just check it out !

 ## Overview